 Best Guided Paddling Tours in Jacksonville

-If you’re new to kayaking or paddleboarding you might want to first hit the water as part of a guided eco tour.
+If you’re new to kayaking and paddleboarding in Jacksonville you might want to first hit the water as part of a guided eco tour.
 Tours can range in time from a quick 30 minute trip, to a half or even whole day adventure.
 Many outfitters also offer family eco tours that are suitable for the kids.
 All of the tour companies also offer rentals if you’d rather venture out on your own.

 Kayak Amelia – Kayak Amelia is the official outfitter for Talbot Island State Parks.
 Guided kayak & SUP nature tours are a great way to learn about kayaking and the local environment.
 Depending on which tour you’re interested in, some experience may be required.